codecov/codecov-api/README.md

 `requirements.txt` is used in the base image.
 If you make changes to `requirements.txt` you will need to rebuild.

+Note, you'll need to install Rust to build `ribs` which is a dependency of `shared`.
+Go here for more info on how to do this: https://www.rust-lang.org/tools/install

 ### Running Standalone

 This project contains a `docker-compose.yml` file that is intended to run the api standalone.
 In this configuration it **does not** share codecov.io's development database; so don't expect parity there.